 Interpret Europe’s subject coordinators are responsible for specific fields of interest that play an important role in the development of heritage interpretation in Europe.
-At present there are five subject coordinators leading their own teams:
+At present there are four subject coordinators leading their own teams:

 - Geological Heritage Coordinator: Cristina Toma (Romania)

-- Cultural Heritage Coordinator: Vacant Position
+- Cultural Heritage Coordinator: Patrick Lehnes (Germany)

 - Natural Heritage Coordinator: Vida Ungar (Croatia)

-- Freelancers Coordinator: Vacant Position
+- Tourism Coordinator: Vacant Position

 - Gastronomic Heritage Coordinator: Max Dubravko Fijačko (Croatia)